ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting.md

 wsl
 ```

-## Basic commands of Linux
+## 2. Basic Linux commands

-If you are not familiar with the Linux command lines, see the following link about Linux basic commands.
+Unfortunately, we don’t have enough time to start from the very basics of command line usage.
+If you are not familiar with Linux command lines, please refer to the following link for an introduction to basic Linux commands.
+I have also included some tutorials about command lines in the slides (Day0.pdf).
+If you still have difficulties, don’t hesitate to contact me!
+I can help you learn how to use the shell and other basics.

 **Turotial:** https://ubuntu.com/tutorials/command-line-for-beginners#1-overview

-## Installing the software
+## 3. Installing the software

 The following software is required for the analysis.
-Mainly, you can just copy and paste them in your terminal and see if they are working.
+In most cases, you can simply copy and paste the commands into your terminal to check if they are working.
+Illustrated instructions are provided in Day0.pdf.
+Please install the software step by step, following the commands below and the slides.
-You need to change the directory path according to your location.

-**0. Opening

 **1. Creating the working directory and moving to there**